Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

       The `Numbered` range causes the time window to occur a fixed number of days (based on the pattern).

-      The following example will repeat from 6:00 PM to 8:00 PM on Monday and Tuesday until the there are 3 occurrences, which respectively happens on April 1st(Mon), April 2nd(Tue) and April 8th(Mon).
+      The following example will repeat from 6:00 PM to 8:00 PM on Monday and Tuesday until the there are 3 occurrences, which respectively happens on 2024/04/01(Mon), 2024/04/02(Tue) and 2024/04/08(Mon).

         ``` yaml
         start: "Mon, 1 Apr 2024 18:00:00 GMT"